marcelvoss/Base62/README.md

 Base62 is a tiny package for [Base62](https://en.wikipedia.org/wiki/Base62) encoding/decoding values.
 It is tested, documented, easy-to-use and supports Apple Platforms, as well as Linux.

+I use this as encoding mechanism for my own URL shortener but this is a general purpose implementation that should suffice all use cases that require Base62 encoding/decoding.

 ## Installation
 Base62 is distributed using the Swift Package Manager.
 To install it into a project, add it as a dependency within your `Package.swift` manifest: